nullromo/sinking-islands/README.md

 -   players should know when they are about to play if they are under the effects of indescretion
 -   player should know how many card are in their opponent's hand
+-   Figure out how to make `tsc --noEmit` actually work